pharath/pharath.github.io/_posts/2022-09-22-notes-DatKom.md

 # Delay and Loss

-- delay
+- packet delay
     - transmission delay
         - takes some time to put the bits on the wire (or whatever the medium is)
     - queueing delay
         - if there is a line, i.e. some packets are waiting to be sent, there will be a delay
-- loss
+- packet loss
-    - arriving packets will be dropped by the router, if the queue is full, i.e. if there are no free buffers
+    - arriving packets will be **dropped** by the router, if the queue is full, i.e. if there are no free buffers (= storage)

+## Queueing Delay

+- can vary from packet to packet
+    - e.g., if 10 packets arrive at an empty queue at the same time, the first packet transmitted will suffer no queuing delay, while the last packet transmitted will suffer a relatively large queuing delay (while it waits for the other nine packets to be transmitted)
+    - therefore, one typically uses **statistical measures**, e.g.
+        - **average** queuing delay
+        - **variance** of queuing delay
+        - probability that the queuing delay exceeds some specified value
+- When is the queuing delay large and when is it insignificant?
+    - depends on
+        - the rate at which traffic arrives at the queue,
+        - the transmission rate of the link,
+        - the nature of the arriving traffic,
+            - that is, whether the traffic arrives periodically or arrives in bursts.
+- measuring queueing delay:
+    - traffic intensity $=\frac{La}{R}$
+        - $R=$link bandwidth
+        - $L=$packet length
+        - $a=$average packet arrival rate
+    - see graph in Figure 7 bottom right:
+        - $= 0$: no delay
+        - $\gt 1$: queue increases without bound $\Rightarrow$ infinite delay
+        - $\leq 1$: depends on the **nature** of the arriving traffic
+            - **periodic**: $1$ packet every $\frac{L}{R}$ seconds: no delay
+            - **periodic bursts**: $N$ packets every $N \frac{L}{R}$ seconds: no delay for 1st packet, large delay for $N$th packet
+            - **real world**: random arrival
+- infinite delay does not really approach infinity, instead the router **drops** packets (packet loss) because there is no storage available

 # Application layer (Brief)